mavileo/Chatbot-Grandpy-Bot-OCR-P7/readme.md

-# Project 7 - Create GrandPy Bot, the granddaddy-robot  🤖 👴
+# Create GrandPy Bot, the granddaddy-robot  🤖 👴

 Chatbot giving information about places